WebAssembly/exception-handling/proposals/Level-1.md

 The `throw` instruction takes an exception index as an immediate argument.
-That index is used to identify the exception tag to use to create and throw the corresponding exception value.
+That index is used to identify the exception tag to use to create and throw the corresponding exception.

-The values on top of the stack must correspond to the the type signature associated with the exception index.
-These values are popped of the stack and are used (along with the corresponding exception tag) to create the corresponding exception value.
-That exception value is then thrown.
+The values on top of the stack must correspond to the type associated with the exception.
+These values are popped of the stack and are used (along with the corresponding exception tag) to create the corresponding exception.
+That exception is then thrown.

-When an exception value is thrown, the embedder searches for the nearest enclosing try block body that execution is in.
+When an exception is thrown, the embedder searches for the nearest enclosing try block body that execution is in.
 That try block is called the _catching_ try block.

 If the throw appears within the body of a try block, it is the catching try block.